-The official notification for the AILET exam will be released soon.
-The exam is tentatively scheduled to be conducted in December 2025.
-The application forms will be available, and the last date to register for the exam is tentatively in November 2025.
+The official notification for the AILET exam has been released.
+The exam is scheduled to be conducted on December 14, 2025.
+The application forms will be available from August 7, 2025, and the last date to register for the exam is November 10, 2025.

 Sr.No. |